mehrhardt/spdhg/README.md

 ## Further usage

-SPDHG has been used to reconctruct real clinical PET data from the Siemens Biograph mMR in span 1 in [5].
+SPDHG has been used to reconstruct real clinical PET data from the Siemens Biograph mMR in span 1 in [5, 6].

 ## References

-[1] Chambolle, A., Ehrhardt, M. J., Richtárik, P., & Schönlieb, C.-B. (2017).
+[1] Chambolle, A., Ehrhardt, M. J., Richtárik, P., & Schönlieb, C.-B. (2018).
 Stochastic Primal-Dual Hybrid Gradient Algorithm with Arbitrary Sampling and Imaging Applications.
-Submitted to SIAM Journal on Optimization. http://arxiv.org/abs/1706.04957
+SIAM Journal on Optimization, 28(4), 2783–2808. https://doi.org/10.1007/s10851-010-0251-1 http://arxiv.org/abs/1706.04957

 [2] Chambolle, A., & Pock, T. (2011).
 A First-Order Primal-Dual Algorithm for Convex Problems with Applications to Imaging.
 Journal of Mathematical Imaging and Vision, 40(1), 120–145. http://doi.org/10.1007/s10851-010-0251-1